Showing posts with label access mental healthcare. Show all posts

 Saturday, January 4, 2025

-Life Lessons Series: The Three Things in Life That You Can’t Get Back Once They Are Gone
+Life Lessons Series: The Three Things in Life That You Can’t Get Back Once They Are Gone - My Daddy

-Life Lessons Series: The Three Things in Life That You Can’t Get Back Once They Are Gone
+Life Lessons Series: The Three Things in Life That You Can’t Get Back Once They Are Gone - My Daddy

 Life Lesson #2

 “There are three things in life that you can’t get back once they are gone.
-A shot arrow, a lost opportunity and the spoken word.”-My Daddy
+A shot arrow, a lost opportunity and the spoken word.” - My Daddy

 My father is a man of very few words, at times, then there are other times his speech and presence commands a room through the magic of his storytelling.
 When it comes to me however, growing up my father said very little but what he did share with his eldest daughter was life lessons in the form of poetic advice that opened my mind and settled deep in the soul of my consciousness where I could reach them anytime or anywhere and at every point in my life.
 All that was required of me was that I listen, remember and apply his sage advice.
 The following memory is a seemingly insignificant story of spilt milk and how my father made this mishap into one of the most profound life lessons I have ever learned.